CHAPTER 1 -- A HISTORICAL AND COMPARATIVE SURVEY OF KUNGFU

 Hoong Ka Kungfu is famous for its forceful punch

-Another popular southern style is Choy-Li-Fatt (pronunced as "Chai-Li-For" in Mandarin) Kungfu.
-It was founded by a revolutionary named Chan Harng, who incorporated Choy Ka Kungfu, Li Ka Kungfu and Fatt Ka Kungfu.
+Another popular southern style is Choy-Li-Fatt (pronunced as /Chai-Li-For/ in Mandarin) Kungfu.
+It was found by a revolutionary named Chan Harng, who incorporated Choy Ka Kungfu, Li Ka Kungfu and Fatt Ka Kungfu.
 "Fatt" means "Buddha", thus Fatt Ka Kungfu means the Kungfu of the Buddhist Family.

 Instead of naming the style of kungfu after the master or grand-master who started or propagated it, some named the style after the animal-form or significance that particular style emphasizes.
 There are five major animal-forms in Shaolin Kungfu, namely dragon, snake, tiger, leopard and crane.
 The style that emphasizes specially on the dragon form, for example, is called Dragon-Style Kungfu.
 This Dragon-Style Kungfu is closely related, and therefore similar in many aspects, to Pak Mei Kungfu.

-Another important style is White Crane Kungfu, which makes frequent use of long arm movements that resemble the wings of the crane.
-White Crane Kungfu is also known as Lama Kungfu, as it was taught by Tibetan Lama monks; and as Hap Ka Kungfu, as it was later propagated by instructors who believed in the chivalrous traditions of the Chinese classical knights, pronounced as "hap" in the Cantonese dialect.
+White Crane Kungfu is another important style.
+One of this important style which makes use of the long arm movements which resemble the wings of the crane is also known as Lama Kungfu, as it was taught by Tibetan Lama monks, or as Hap Ka Kungfu, as it was later propagated by instructors who believed in the chivalrous traditions of the Chinese classical knights, pronounced as "hap" in the Cantonese dialect.

 Grandmaster Wong Kiew Kit,